amsterdam-scala/Sjs-Simple-HTML5-canvas-game/README.md

 ## Architecture
 ![class diagram](https://raw.githubusercontent.com/amsterdam-scala/Sjs-Simple-HTML5-canvas-game/master/docs/HTML5CanvasGame.png)
-#### Description:
+#### Discussion:

 By the initial call from `SimpleCanvas.main` to `Game.play` its (private) `gameLoop` will periodic started given its `framesPerSec` frequency.
 Here the status of eventually pressed arrow keys will be tested and per `GameState.keyEffect` converted to a move of the `Hero`.
 In an instance of `GameState` the position of the `CanvasComponent`s are immutable recorded.
-When a change has to be made a new instances will be generated with only the changed variables adjusted and leaving the rest unchanged by copying the object.
+When a change has to be made a new instance will be generated with only the changed variables adjusted and leaving the rest unchanged by copying the object.

-With the changes in this `CanvasComponent` a render method of `Page` is only called if the instance is found changed.
+With the changes in this `CanvasState` a render method of `Page` is only called if the instance is found changed.

 The render method repaints the canvas completely.
 Successively the background, monster and hero will be painted, so the last image is at the foreground.
 The images are found are the respectively instances of `CanvasComponent` subclasses `Playground`, `Monster` and `Hero`.
 They are asynchronously loaded once at startup by means of the use of `Future`s.

-In spite of the fact that the application is one-tier on an MVC design pattern perspective, the following parts can be identified:
+In spite of the fact that the application is technically one-tier in an MVC design pattern perspective, everything runs in the browser, the following parts can be identified:

 <table>
   <tr>